maazahmadkhan2/AuthFlow/replit.md

 # Overview

-This is a single-page authentication system built with React that uses Firebase for authentication.
-The application provides email/password registration/login and Google OAuth sign-in.
-It features a modern, responsive UI built with shadcn/ui components and Tailwind CSS.
-The backend includes MySQL database integration with fallback to in-memory storage for development, primarily used for session management and additional user data storage.
+This is a Firebase-only web application built with React and Node.js.
+The app uses Firebase Authentication for user management and Firestore database for data storage.
+It features a modern, mobile-first responsive UI built with React Bootstrap components.
+The backend is minimal and only serves the React app, with all authentication and database operations handled client-side through Firebase.

 # User Preferences